-In 2013 and 2012 fair value of the Fund's investments in banks was calculated using guideline companies method under market approach based on transaction multiples.
-The most significant key assumptions used in estimating of fair value were the following:
+In 2013 and 2012 fair value of investments in financial institutions was calculated using guideline companies method under market approach based on transaction multiples.

+In 2013 the most significant key assumptions used in estimating fair value of investments in financial institutions using pricing models were the following:

 2013 2012

 Price to net assets multiple 1.02 0.95

-Premium for additional shareholders rights - 10%
+Premium for additional shareholder rights - 10%

 Discount for lack of control 23% 23%

-Discount for specific circumstances 80%
+Discount for specific circumstances 10% 80%

-As of December 31, 2013 increase or decrease by 15% in the discount for lack of control (23%) applied in the price to net assets multiple, which is considered a reasonably possible alternative assumption, would have caused a respective decrease or increase in fair value by USD 514 or USD 4,340.
+As of December 31, 2013 increase or decrease in the discount for lack of control embedded in the price to net assets multiple by 15%, which was considered a reasonably possible alternative assumption, would have caused a respective decrease or increase in fair value by USD 1,304 or 10,940 USD, respectively (2012: USD 16,807 or USD 17,406).